cnm13ryan/inspect_agents/docs/getting-started/research_example.md

 See Reference → Iterative Agent — Termination and Truncation for loop limits and pruning behavior.

+Troubleshooting: If you encounter “ProcessLookupError: No sandbox environment has been provided…”, add a sandbox to your command (Inspect CLI: `--sandbox local`) or use the profiled runner.
+Details: `docs/how-to/inspect_sandbox.md`.

 ## Troubleshooting

 - No model available: start a local provider (e.g., Ollama) or set `INSPECT_EVAL_MODEL` / `DEEPAGENTS_MODEL_PROVIDER` to a reachable backend.